iolivergithub/TPMCourse/README.md

 ```

 The following will be printed out.
-This tells us that the TPM simulator is runnig on ports 2321 and 2322 and at the end we have a command line prompt.
+This tells us that the TPM simulator is running on ports 2321 and 2322 and at the end we have a command line prompt.
 We're running the `ash` command line interpreter.

 ```
 / # LIBRARY_COMPATIBILITY_CHECK is ON